Why PPC Advertising? Is it worth it?

-The business selects the keywords that are relevant to their products or services and that they think users will search for when looking for those products or services.
+The business selects the keywords relevant to its products or services that users will search for when looking for them.

 The business creates ads that contain a headline, description, and display URL.
 The headline and description are the text users see when the ad is displayed, and the display URL is the web address shown with the ad.

 The business sets a maximum bid amount for each keyword or ad group.
 This is the maximum amount they are willing to pay for each click on their ad.